rpavlenko-sinova/sinova-plasmo-template/src/constants/readme.md

 ## Best practices

-1.**Declarative naming** - Name of file/constant should tell about in content.
-2.**Use SCREAMING_SNAKE_CASE for constant naming** - in this way they are easily distinguishable among other code.
+1. **Declarative naming** - Name of file/constant should tell about in content.
+2. **Use SCREAMING_SNAKE_CASE for constant naming** - in this way they are easily distinguishable among other code.